-As part of the ESG exclusion process, companies are excluded on the basis of activity-based and norms-based exclusion criteria.
-The Berenberg ESG exclusion criteria set a minimum standard from an ESG perspective that companies must satisfy in order to qualify as a potential investment for the portfolio.
+As part of the ESG exclusion process, companies and sovereigns are excluded on the basis of activity-based and norms-based exclusion criteria.
+The Berenberg ESG exclusion criteria set a minimum standard from an ESG perspective in order to qualify as a potential investment for the portfolio.
 Inter alia, companies are identified that are directly involved in persistent particularly serious ESG controversies.
 They are excluded as a matter of principle for investment purposes.